How is a neuropsychological assessment different from a psychoeducational or psychological assessment?

 The night before the evaluation, make sure your child gets a full night of sleep.
 Being well rested is essential to your child giving his or her best performance!

-The morning of the evaluation, feed your child a nutritional breakfast and give your child his or her typical daily medications, unless instructed otherwise by Dr. Grahovec.
+The morning of the evaluation, feed your child a nutritional breakfast and give your child his or her typical daily medications, unless instructed otherwise.

-Complete the parent rating forms given to you at the initial intake session.
+Complete any additional parent rating forms sent to after at the initial intake session.

 What do I need to bring to the testing sessions?